Access eResources

 You can search the full text content in most of our eResources, including journals and eBooks.
 This means you can search for specific terms or phrases within the body of the text from the main search, rather than having to go to each resource and search it individually.

 There are some exceptions, these include Ancestry, Findmypast, and PressReader.
-Find out how to locate these eResources under 'Browse eResources'.
+These eResources can be found on the homepage under ‘Additional Resources’ or in the ‘Databases A-Z’ list.

 Simple search

-Simply enter your search term into the search bar.
-You can perform a more specific simple search (keyword/title/author) by using the drop down bar to the left of the search box.
+Simply enter your search term into the search bar on the eResources Homepage.
+You can perform a more specific simple search (Full Text/Available in the Library Collection/Scholarly (Peer Reviewed) Journals) by using the buttons below the search box.

 Advanced search

-To perform an advanced search, click on the ‘Advanced Search’ link underneath the search box.
+To perform an advanced search, click on the ‘Advanced Search’ link above and to the right of the search box.

 From there, you can specify a range of details to help narrow your search.

-Once you've conducted a search, you can use Refine Results (to the left of the page) to limit your results.
+Once you've conducted a search, you can use ‘All Filters’ (to the left of the page under the search bar) to limit your results.

-You can limit your results in a variety of ways, including by geography, format, date range, and subject amongst others.
+You can limit your results in a variety of ways, including by published date, content provider, source types, subject, publication and language.
 If you are limiting by subject, please note that not all of our content has been assigned a subject heading yet.

 Limit search